Ghillie’s Garden opens for the 2021 season on Tuesday July 6th. Hours are Tuesday through Sunday, 8 a.m. to 4 p.m.

 Our half acre cutting garden, named in memory of a beloved farm dog, features 200 varieties of flowers in a multitude of colors and forms.
-The first of the elegant and unusual varieties begin blooming in July and the show continues through hard frost, usually in October.
-We employ integrated pest management (IPM) techniques, encourage natural pest predators, and use–when necessary–organic pesticides.
-The flower garden opens with blueberry season in July.
+The first of the elegant and unusual varieties begin blooming in July and the show continues through hard frost.

 A walk in the garden makes a great outing for all ages.
 Come and enjoy the flowers along with their many pollinators.
 Visitors are welcome to pick their own flowers or choose pre-made bouquets in the Farmstand.
 Gift certificates in any amount are available.

 Having a party?
 Need a gift?
 Just want to treat yourself to fresh flowers?
 Take a stroll through Ghillie’s Garden and cut to your heart’s content.
-Pick-your-own flowers are priced by weight at $12.50 per pound.
-Depending on what you pick, a pound of flowers totals about 50 to 75 stems.
+Pick-your-own flowers are priced by weight at $15.50 per pound.
 We provide shears and wrapping.
 Feel free to bring your own buckets to keep your blooms happy on the drive home.

 Check out these tips for Care and Feeding of Your Cut Flowers